GSA/fpki-guides/pages/fpki_crawler_howto.md

 The FPKI Crawler provides all CA public certificates that it finds for analysis and download.

-{% include alert-warning.html heading = "Do not import certificates into a trust store before analysis!" content="These certificates are available for analysis only.
+{% include alert-warning.html heading = "Do not import certificates into a Trust Store before analysis!" content="These certificates are available for analysis only.
 Please determine all applicable trust relationships before importing any certificate." %}

 #### 1. All CA Certificates in a Single File (_CACertificatesValidatingToCommonPolicy.p7b_)